Dried chicken litter not likely cause of HPAI in dairy cows

 AFIA, AAFCO, USDA, FDA dispute that the feeding of the approved ingredients is responsible for the spread of HPAI on dairy farms.

-Sarah Muirhead, Editor, Feedstuffs
+Sarah Muirhead, Managing Director and Editor, Feedstuffs

 May 3, 2024